chutney-testing/chutney-testing.github.io-legacy/docs/actions/sql.md

 ## Column

 A `Column` represents the request result headers, with a name and an index.
-The following attributes can be uses in SpEL :
+The following attributes can be used in SpEL :

 * `name`: Get a header's name (String)
 -> `${#column.name}`